drachenwald/dun-in-mara/events/2026/strawberry-raid-v/classes.md

 ## Classes

 The schedule for classes will be published closer to the date.
 Please stay tuned.

+Sign-up for *attending* classes will open on **30 April at 18:00** Irish Standard Time. [https://fienta.com/arts-sciences-classes-strawberry-raid-2026
+](Sign up here).

 **Sir Helga Skjaldmær** (She/They) from the Kingdom of An Tir will be the visiting Armoured Combat trainer.